Troubleshooting and diagnostics

 Alarms created by the Apama-ctrl microservice

 Apama-ctrl can create alarms to notify users in scenarios such as the correlator running out of memory, uncaught exceptions in activated EPL files, and so on.
-Once you see an alarm in the Cumulocity IoT tenant, you should diagnose it and resolve it depending on the severity level of the raised alarm.
+Once you see an alarm in the Cumulocity tenant, you should diagnose it and resolve it depending on the severity level of the raised alarm.
 Each alarm has details such as title, text, type, date, and count (represents the number of times the alarm has been raised).

 The following is a list of the alarms.
 The information further down below explains when these alarms will occur, their consequences, and how to resolve them.

-Once the cause of an alarm is resolved, you must acknowledge and clear the alarm in the Cumulocity IoT tenant.
+Once the cause of an alarm is resolved, you must acknowledge and clear the alarm in the Cumulocity tenant.
 Otherwise, you will continue to see the alarm until a further restart of the Apama-ctrl microservice.

 Info